cubeapm/docs/docs/Installation/02_configure/02_configure.md

 data-dir=

 # Tag name for environment.
-# If set, the value of this tag in traces and metrics will be used as the value of env label in metrics.
+# If set, the value of this tag in logs, metrics, and traces will be used to segragate them in the UI.
 env-tag=cube.environment

+# Path to config file for alerts.
+alerts.config-file=

 # Default role to be assigned to a new user on signup.
 # Possible values are none, viewer, editor, admin.